kaadmy/proto16/README.md

 Development time:

 - Nov 6, 2017 (Documentation)
-- Nov 7, 2017 (Documentation/code)
+- Nov 7, 2017 (Documentation/development)
 - Nov 11, 2017 (Documentation)
+- Nov 12, 2017 (Development)

-Note: When the jam is over, I'll probably fork Proto16 into Proto32 as a 32-bit console more akin to 5th gen consoles such as the N64 and PS1.
+Note: When the jam is over, I plan to fork Proto16 into Proto32 as a 32-bit console more akin to 5th gen consoles such as the N64 and PS1.

 # License